ImageMagick/Usage-Markdown/color_mods/index.md

 > $$
 >
 > A quadratic function, the result of which is used as vector for the existing color in the image.
-> As you can see gives a complete replacement of the color for a pure mid-gray, with no adjustment for either white or black.
+> As you can see, gives a complete replacement of the color for a pure mid-gray, with no adjustment for either white or black.
 >
 > Or lower level operators that you can use to DIY this sort of thing, see [FX Operator](../transform/#fx), as well as [Evaluate and Function Operators](../transform/#evaluate).